calpaterson/pyappcache/docs/source/index.rst

 pyappcache documentation
 ========================

-pyappcache is a Python library for keeping Python objects in a volatile cache such as memcache or redis.
+pyappcache is a Python library for using volatile caches such as memcache or redis.

 .. toctree::
    :maxdepth: 3

+   quickstart
    rationale
-   quickstart
    keys
    caches
    common_patterns